The Simulated Catalogue of Optical Transients and Correlated Hosts (SCOTCH): Transient-Host Galaxy Correlations (WGTMAP)

 \section{Transient-Host Galaxy Correlations (WGTMAP)}

 The GHOST database contains only basic photometric properties for SN host galaxies.
 Additional properties like masses and star formation rates, which can be estimated from galaxy imaging and/or spectra, are not reported in GHOST due to the lack of availability.
-Thus, the \texttt{HOSTLIB}s of CosmoDC2 galaxies matched to GHOST are realistically distributed in colour and brightness, but only contain an implicit dependence on derived properties that cannot be directly validated.
+Thus, the \texttt{HOSTLIB}s of CosmoDC2 galaxies matched to GHOST are realistically distributed in colour and brightness, but only contain an implicit dependence on derived properties.
 There is motivation to fold in explicit dependence on mass and star formation rate: many studies have empirically verified this dependence for multiple transient classes (using smaller samples than GHOST) and found statistically significant differences between classes.
-We construct a series of \texttt{WGTMAP}s that explicitly encode the dependence of host-transient association on derived properties for each class.
+To more precisely simulate these correlations, we construct a series of \texttt{WGTMAP}s that explicitly encode the class-specific dependence of host-transient association on a galaxy's derived properties.
 These \texttt{WGTMAP}s enable us to fine-tune the host populations of the three matched \texttt{HOSTLIB}s and add in class-specific correlations for events whose hosts will be drawn from the unmatched, randomly-sampled \texttt{HOSTLIB}.